Fragility-aware Classification for Understanding Risk and Improving Generalization: Supplementary Experiments

-As mentioned, we also conduct experiments on the multi-classification case.
+We also conduct experiments on the multi-classification case.
 We consider similar Gaussian clusters as the binary case, but we generate 4 classes.
 Following the same procedure of training and evaluation, we show the results of the multi-classification case on synthetic data.
 The results are shown in Figure \ref{fig:synthetic_4_class}.

-Most information of the results Figure is the same as the 2-class case.
+Most information of the results Figure \ref{fig:synthetic_4_class} is the same as the 2-class case.
 The difference is mainly in the performance of the Wasserstein model as $p_{flip}$ changes.
 However, in the 4-class case, the Wasserstein model performs worse than ERM when $p_{flip}$ is very large.
 To our analysis, this is due to the bias caused by the underfitting of the Wasserstein model.
-Since the 4-class problem is more complicated, it is much easier for the Wasserstein model to underfit the data.
-Therefore, the appropriate target ratio in this case should be even $\lambda \leq 1.05$ to avoid the underfitting of the Wasserstein model.
-However, when $p_{flip}$ is large, the training and testing sets are already very distinct, so the classification problem itself may not be meaningful.
+Since the 4-class problem is more complicated, it is much easier for the Wasserstein model to be overconservative to unrealistic uncertainty and underfit the data.
+Therefore, the weaker multi-class performance of Wasserstein FI mainly comes from its full-support ambiguity, which can over-constrain margins at high $\tau$.
+KL FI avoids this by reweighting empirical evidence on the data manifold, yielding a better robustness-accuracy tradeoff in complex multi-class settings.

+We also compare the our methods with adversarial training baselines in the multi-classification case.
+The results are shown in Figure \ref{fig:synthetic_4_class_adv}.
+Even though the performance of the FI-based methods is still comparable with adversarial training baselines, the Wasserstein model performs slightly relatively poorly in this case.
+As mentioned, $\lambda = 1.05$ is probably too large for the Wasserstein model in the 4-class case, which leads to the underfitting issue and the performance degradation.
+This also suggests that the appropriate target ratio may depend on the extact problem setting, and should be tuned accordingly.

+Finally, we also verify whether the data-augmentation techniques can help improve the performance of FI-based training in the multi-classification case.
+The results are shown in Figure \ref{fig:synthetic_4_class_fi_data_augmentation}.
+Similar to the binary case, PGD, mixup, and label smoothing can all help reduce the FI of the model, indicating that these data-augmentation techniques can further enhance the robustness under distributional shift and reduce the risk of confidence misjudgment.